Jump to content Jump to footer

 Climate change, extreme weather events and food insecurity – many families in Odisha, India, are struggling to survive.
 Together with the Madhyam Foundation, we are supporting them with sustainable farming methods, better water resources and new income opportunities.

-Families receive support in setting up vegetable gardens to help them eat a more varied diet and have access to food all year round.
+Families receive support in setting up vegetable gardens so they can have a more varied diet and access to food year-round.

 In Odisha, in northeast India, almost a third of the population lives below the poverty line - many families depend on agriculture.
 However, climate change is worsening the situation with extreme weather events such as heavy rainfall, prolonged droughts and falling groundwater levels.
 Farmers in Kandhamal district are particularly affected, suffering from food insecurity and loss of income.